-I use feelings as raw material to connect with those forces we don’t fully understand, although they are key to our behaviour.
-Making them visible aims to reach beyond ourselves: Characters become different entities in each person’s imagination, as I don’t paint specific gender, race or species.
-Their stories are re-written by personal experiences, everytime a pair of fresh eyes sees them.
-And when we share these particular views, we learn from eachother.
+Turning emotions into characters that look “alive”, requires my hand to surrender to forces I don’t fully understand, although they are key to our behavior.
+Making them visible aims to reach beyond myself: Characters become different entities in each person’s imagination, as I don’t paint specific gender, race or species.
+Their stories are re-written by personal experiences, every time a pair of fresh eyes sees them.
+And when we share these particular views, we learn from each other.

 As a nomad streetartist this exchange took a massive scale, reaching people outside the art circles, across cultures worldwide.
 This feedback revealed that sensitivity is a universal language, and imagination, a sparkle against social numbness.
 We all have these tools, but don’t train them everyday.
 I insist we do.
-So I leave reminders in the city, creating free space among grey walls.
+So I leave reminders in daily life, creating free space among grey walls.